wmauk-sai/auth0-drupal/README.txt

 2. Create a new PHP application.
 3. On App Callbacks URLs add a url like this `http://<yoursite>/auth0/callback`
 4. Open "API Access" tab.
-5. Keep notice of your domain, client id and client secret
+5. Keep notice of your domain, client id and client secret (note whether the client secret is base64 encoded or not).
+RECOMMENDED: Go to your client's advanced settings and select RS256 and OIDC Conformant under the Oauth tab.
+Please note that this requires you set Redirect login for SSO as well.
+6. If redirecting for SSO, make sure you add `http://<yoursite>` to the allowed logouts in your account settings in Auth0.

 MODULE CONFIGURATION
 --------------------